wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.7 =
+* Release Date: September 18, 2015
+* Updated: Updated support libraries, including browscap (2.0.5) and GeoIP (webservices).
+* Updated: The hits column in the post/pages list no longer requires manage permissions but instead view permission.
+* Fixed: New browscap.ini format was causing fatal errors in certain circumstances.
+* Fixed: Missing close tag on the summary widget's users online link.
+* Fixed: When purging data an incorrect column name was used when updating the historical table.

 = 9.6.4 =
 * Release Date: September 15, 2015
 * Updated: Support new browscap.ini file format.